 Discover similar claims and stay informed with these related fact-checks

-Fact Check: Salt Lake City Mayor Erin Mendenhall stated that the violence seen during the protest is 'horrific' and emphasized that people deserve to feel safe exercising their First Amendment rights.
+Fact Check: Salt Lake City Mayor Erin Mendenhall stated that the violence seen during the protest is 'horrific' and not representative of the community.

 🎯 Similar

-Fact Check: Salt Lake City Mayor Erin Mendenhall stated that the violence seen during the protest is 'horrific' and emphasized that people deserve to feel safe exercising their First Amendment rights.
+Fact Check: Salt Lake City Mayor Erin Mendenhall stated that the violence seen during the protest is 'horrific' and not representative of the community.

-Detailed fact-check analysis of: Salt Lake City Mayor Erin Mendenhall stated that the violence seen during the protest is 'horrific' and emphasized that people deserve to feel safe exercising their First Amendment rights.
+Detailed fact-check analysis of: Salt Lake City Mayor Erin Mendenhall stated that the violence seen during the protest is 'horrific' and not representative of the community.

 Read more →